 AutoPairs is a system preference pane, as well as a background application.
 It will not be visible in your Dock.

-This version of AutoPairs requires macOS 10.9 or later, and has been tested in macOS 10.12 (Sierra).
+This version of AutoPairs requires macOS 10.9 or later.
 The Read Me on the disk image tells how to install it.

 For older versions of the Mac OS, you can use an older version of AutoPairs.